recasens/torch-tutorial/README.md

 To be ready for the tutorial, you would need to install some libraries.
-Here some installing instructions.
+Here some installing instructions for MAC OS X.

 #Install torch
 ``` bash